Answers to Questions about your Holiday

 How do I book tickets to Udon Thani?

-Air Asia operates several direct flights a week between Udon Thani and Phuket, for those wishing to combine a holiday in the countryside at Gecko Villa with a beach vacation in the South.
-Nok Air also operates flights between Chiang Mai and Udon Thani.
+Air Asia operates direct flights between Udon Thani and Phuket, for those wishing to combine a holiday in the countryside at Gecko Villa with a beach vacation in the South.
+Nok Air also operates daily flights between Chiang Mai and Udon Thani.

 Fly from Vientiane in Laos (just an hour and a half from Gecko Villa) to Luang Prabang.
 Find out more about travelling to and from Laos and Gecko Villa on our Laos Vientiane Luang Prabang travel page.